rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/getting-started/examples/generate-auth-token.rst

-   For more information, see `Multi-factor authentication <http://docs.rackspace.com/auth/api/v2.0/auth-client-devguide/content/MFA_Ops.html>`__ in the *Rackspace Identity Client Developer Guide*.
+   For more information, see `Multi-factor authentication <http://docs.rackspace.com/auth/api/v2.0/auth-client-devguide/content/MFA_Ops.html>`__ in the *Identity Client Developer Guide*.

 -  For all response examples in this guide, the field values you receive in your responses will vary from those shown here since they will be